Wagga Wagga - North

 AreaSearch analysis of residential development drivers sees Wagga Wagga - North recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Wagga Wagga - North has averaged approximately 19 new dwelling approvals annually over the past five financial years, totalling 98 homes.
-As of FY26, there have been 6 approvals recorded.
-The area has seen an average of 9.4 people moving in per year for each dwelling built between FY21 and FY25, indicating significant demand exceeding new supply.
-New properties are constructed at an average expected cost of $430,000, aligning with regional trends.
+As of FY26, 21 approvals have been recorded.
+On average, 9.4 people per year moved to the area for each dwelling built between FY21 and FY25, indicating significant demand exceeding new supply.
+New properties are constructed at an average expected cost of $174,000, below the regional average, suggesting more affordable housing options.

-This financial year has seen $44.8 million in commercial approvals, suggesting robust local business investment.
-Compared to the Rest of NSW, Wagga Wagga - North shows around 75% of construction activity per person but ranks among the 20th percentile nationally, offering limited buyer options while strengthening demand for established properties.
-New building activity consists of approximately 75.0% detached houses and 25.0% townhouses or apartments, maintaining the area's traditional low density character focused on family homes.
+This financial year has seen $44.8 million in commercial approvals, reflecting robust local business investment.
+Compared to Rest of NSW, Wagga Wagga - North shows approximately 75% of construction activity per person but ranks among the 20th percentile nationally, implying limited buyer options while strengthening demand for established properties.
+New building activity comprises 75.0% detached houses and 25.0% townhouses or apartments, maintaining the area's traditional low density character focused on family homes.

-The estimated population per dwelling approval is 753 people, reflecting its quiet development environment.
-Population forecasts indicate Wagga Wagga - North will gain 3,729 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+The estimated population count per dwelling approval is 753 people, reflecting a quiet development environment.
+AreaSearch's latest quarterly estimate projects Wagga Wagga - North to gain 3,729 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development